DavidJGChen/bandit-exploration/paper/progress.typ

 The primary focus of this course project is to provide a comprehensive comparison of a collection of algorithms for the classic stochastic multi-armed bandit setting.
 Namely, I do not focus on settings such as those of contextual or adversarial bandits.
 I aim to accomplish this task by reproducing simulation results such as those presented in Russo and Van Roy @IDS.
 I also intend to include a selection of derivations on important theoretical results.
 In summary, comparisons will take the form of empirical analysis of regret, runtime, and qualitative observations of algorithm behavior, as well as theoretical comparison of proven regret bounds.

-At the time of writing, the current progress includes a functioning framework for simulation of various bandit algorithms.
+At the time of writing, progress includes a functioning framework for simulation of various bandit algorithms.
 Implemented algorithms include: random, $epsilon$-greedy, explore-then-commit (ETC), Bayes-UCB, and Thompson sampling.
 Preliminary results entail simulation on the independent beta-Bernoulli bandit setting.

 == Brief overview of the multi-armed bandit problem.